Yangget/garbage_classify/README.md

 + Download the [data set](https://modelarts-competitions.obs.cn-north-1.myhuaweicloud.com/garbage_classify/dataset/garbage_classify_v2.zip) in the same directory
 + Download my extended dataset and the original dataset,The list of supplementary data is as follows:

   The data set is an extension of Huawei's cloud waste classification data.
 It is sourced from the Internet.
 The organizer is an undergraduate student at Northeast Forestry University.
-You can contact him at 1725457378@qq.com.
-The data set is temporarily unavailable.
-If you want to use it, you can contact the author to obtain.
+Please download it in this [repository](ihub.com/Yangget/garbage_classify_expand/tree/master).

 + Run
 ```shell